octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

 | Email | UID | thread relations (X-Refs / In-Reply-To not normalised), spam labels |

-**Sparkle implication.** If our indexer needs *any* of the lost metadata, mirage will require either custom commands per resource (its public extension surface — see architecture §7) or post-hoc enrichment above the filesystem layer.
+**Sparkle implication.** If our indexer needs *any* of the lost metadata, Mirage will require either custom commands per resource (its public extension surface — see architecture §7) or post-hoc enrichment above the filesystem layer.